 - 14 and 15-year-olds who meet certain requirements can perform limited tasks in sawmills and woodshops; and

 - 15-year-olds who meet certain requirements can perform lifeguard duties at traditional swimming pools and water amusement parks.

-According to US Department of Labor, acceptable working hours for 15 years olds is as follows:
+Referring to US Department of Labor, acceptable working hours for 15 years old is as follows:

 - 3 hours on a school day;

 - 8 hours on a non-school day;

 - 40 hours in a non-school week; and